benjamincrozat/content/posts/php-show-all-errors.md

 **Remember to save your changes.** And if you don't want to shout at your computer because nothing is happening, **restart your PHP server to apply them**.

-## Don't display PHP errors in production
+## Don't display all PHP errors in production

 Altering these settings can be very useful for debugging during development, but beware that **you must not do it in the context of a live application**.